ajharris27/writing-sample/docs/docs-as-code.md

 In a docs-as-code environment, documentation is often spread over multiple different repositories for different product teams.
 Maintaining consistent style and formatting between different teams’ documentation can be difficult unless there is a style guide or templates to follow.

-Documentation is often started by the developers themselves, and technical writers review it once there is a draft.
-There needs to be enough time for technical writers to properly review and edit the documentation to make improvements if there is an urgent release deadline.
-If technical writers are asked to review documentation at the very last minute, it can be difficult to finish a sufficient review in time.

 ### Open communication

-It is important to ask questions, make comments, and leave suggestions when reviewing and editing files.
-Technical writers should feel comfortable asking questions and leaving feedback when reviewing documentation.
+Technical writers should feel comfortable asking questions, making comments, and leaving feedback when reviewing documentation.
 The line of communication between technical writers, developers, and product managers should be always open to make sure there is an environment that encourages collaboration.

 ## Conclusion